Überspringen Sie zu Inhalten

 We understand most people would prefer to purchase powerful tubes with higher watts, but this comes with a downside.
 These tubes are difficult to handle at lower powers and do not give perfect results when used for engraving.
 Therefore, we advise a range of 25-80W to have a perfect cut and engraving.

 Another challenge with powerful laser power is that they are difficult to maintain.
 Powerful laser tubes require a strong cooling system, which may be expensive for small-scale business owners or individuals to purchase.
+A suitable power supply is also essential to ensure stable operation and optimal performance.
 Also, the cost of replacement is high.

 Nonetheless, the laser cutter you purchase must depend on your business needs.